dspeterson/dory/doc/sending_messages.md

 ### Message Formats

-Here, low-level details are presented for the message formats that Dory expects to receive from its UNIX domain datagram socket.
+Here, low-level details are presented for the message formats that Dory expects to receive from clients.
+The formats are the same regardless of whether messages are sent by UNIX domain datagram socket, UNIX domain stream socket, or local TCP.
+In the case where stream sockets are used (UNIX domain or TCP), clients should simply write messages to the socket, one after another, and never attempt to read from the socket since Dory will never write anything.
+When finished sending messages, the client simply closes the socket.
 The same notation described [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol) is used below.
 All multibyte integer fields are serialized in network byte order (big endian).